Carmen Varner // Food, Luxury, Lifestyle, and Travel Writer

 Halloween Costume Idea: Wednesday Addams

-Halloween is nearing & you're looking for some Halloween costume ideas.
+Halloween is nearing, & you're looking for some Halloween costume ideas.
 Duh duh duh dunnn.
 I'm here to help!
 Today I have a Wednesday Addams (from The Addams Family) inspired look for you to rock.
 Sport this as an everyday outfit -- if you're bold -- or try this on for size as a Halloween costume idea for women or girls.

 First things first, to achieve the look you'll need to braid your hair in the classic Wednesday Addams fashion.
 That was easy.
 Now you'll need to master your wardrobe.
 A collared dress is the only way to go.
+If desired you could do a long-sleeved black dress with a white collar.

 Related reading: 100+ Halloween Hashtags to Use on Social Media - Read it here.